 The anxiety overwhelmed me as I got ready for my ultrasound appointment.
 Just moments ago, I was standing on my bed yelling and pointing my finger at God, and now I was in a heightened state of worry as I got ready to go.
 I could not find peace anywhere, and believe me when I say, I was searching hard for it that day.

-**If you just happened on this piece of my story today, please check out the other parts using the links below.
+**If you just happened upon this part of my story today, you can find the other parts here.

 So, I have to break for a second and let you know that we had previously covered this non-functioning kidney thing with my neonatal specialist.
 About a month earlier, when they told us his kidneys were not functioning, I asked if there was any possible reason that could cause them to start functioning later.
 He said that there was a prenatal disease that exists where that would be a possibility, but that was not me.
 Not in my case.
 He said there would be other symptoms and indicators that would be present that were not.
 So there’s that.